haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Acid Breath (Recharge 5–6).
 The dragon exhales acid in a 90-foot line that is 10 feet wide.
 Each creature in that line must make a DC 22 Dexterity saving throw, taking 67 (15d8) acid damage on a failed save, or half as much damage on a successful one.
 Legendary Actions
 The dragon can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature’s turn.
 The dragon regains spent legendary actions at the start of its turn.
-     Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 280

 Detect.
 The dragon makes a Wisdom (Perception) check.
 Tail Attack.
 The dragon makes a tail attack.